asmabash/rabbitmq-app/README.md

 # rabbitmq-hello-world
 A simple app to use RabbitMQ.
 The points-stream folder has one file to send messages to another file that saves the changes from these messages in the database.
+These files send and receive messages to update a customer's points.

-Development
+## Development
 Install Postgres
 ```
 brew install postgresql@15